metrico/qryn-docs/docs/faq.md

 ?> Wait, is _qryn_ using the Grafana stack?
 Does it use Loki, Mimir?

 Not at all - _it replaces them_.
-We simply allow using Grafana _(the user-interface, unmodified)_ and its native datasources, while _all_ other components and APIs are entirely provided by _qryn and ClickHouse_.
-Note qryn is **not** a fork and does not contain _any code_ from Grafana or its projects.
+We simply allow using Grafana _(the user-interface, unmodified)_ and its native datasources, while _all_ other components and APIs are entirely provided by _qryn and ClickHouse_. qryn is a clear room implementation and it is **not** a fork and does not contain _any code_ from Grafana or its projects.

 ----